Zephyr: West Manifest For Application Development

 The following are relevant portions of the West manifest:

-• defaults: This entry specifies the defaults that the rest of the West manifest should use.
-We specify a default remote, which we call upstream.
+defaults: This entry specifies the defaults that the rest of the West manifest should use.
+We specify a default remote, which we callupstream. -

-• remotes: This keyword specifies the details of each remote repository we reference in the rest of the West manifest.
-In this case, we have only one remote repository, called upstream, which points to the upstream Zephyr repository.
+remotes: This keyword specifies the details of each remote repository we reference in the rest of the West manifest.
+In this case, we have only one remote repository, calledupstream, which points to the upstream Zephyr repository. projects: This entry defines all the repositories we wish to retrieve.- The final URL of each project is

-• The revision entry for each project determines the exact commit (or branch) that should be used to check out the repository.
+revisionentry for each project determines the exact commit (or branch) that should be used to check out the repository.

-• import: This keyword instructs West to pull and use the West manifest from the specified project.
+import: This keyword instructs West to pull and use the West manifest from the specified project.
 In this instance, we use the West manifest from the upstream Zephyr repository.
-However, to avoid pulling all of the repositories used in Zephyr, since we don't need them, we can use the name-allowlist key to pull only specific repositories.
-Since we're targeting an STM32 board, only need the hal_stm32 and cmsis repositories.
+However, to avoid pulling all of the repositories used in Zephyr, since we don't need them, we can use thename-allowlistkey to pull only specific repositories.
+Since we're targeting an STM32 board, only need thehal_stm32andcmsisrepositories.self: This entry provides options to control the manifest repository itself.
+Specifically, thepathkey specifies where the repository should be cloned.

 The advantage of using the above West manifest is that our application and the needed repositories can be retrieved with the following single command (instead of the multiple commands that needed to be executed using the previous method):